oodmumc3/free-ai-coding-kor/README.md

 - **[2] Tokens to hours**: ~10k tokens ≈ 1 coding hour (when vendors publish tokens, not requests).
 - **[3] Chats/Credits to hours**: Multi-turn agentic chats and prompt credits are assumed equivalent to single requests for estimation purposes.
 - If you spot an error or missing source link, please open an issue or a pull request.

+---

+**Disclaimer:** No affiliation with any vendor.
+All trademarks belong to their owners.
+Information is for research; accuracy not guaranteed; limits/pricing change frequently.